NThomTNg/NThomTNg/README.md

 Currently in my third year of studies, I am dedicated to acquiring the necessary skills and knowledge to excel as a developer.
 My ultimate goal is to establish myself as a proficient and dependable frontend developer, with aspirations to eventually transition into a full-stack developer role.
 <br>

-- 🔭 I’m currently working at my bachelor's thesis
+- 🔭 I’m currently working on my bachelor's thesis

 - 🌱 I’m currently learning **Svelte, Azure Databases**